kalia931/elsa/README.rst

 elsa
 ====

-Elsa will help you build your `Frozen-Flask <http://pythonhosted.org/Frozen-Flask/>`_ based website and deploy it to GitHub pages.
+Elsa shall help you in building your  `Frozen-Flask <http://pythonhosted.org/Frozen-Flask/>`_ based website and deploy it to GitHub pages.
 It's based on scripts from `PyLadies.cz repo <https://github.com/PyLadiesCZ/pyladies.cz>`_ and is distributed under the terms of the MIT license, see LICENSE (does not apply for the image below).
 It requires Python 3.

 .. figure:: https://raw.githubusercontent.com/pyvec/elsa/master/logo/elsa.png